mkhairul6/AlphaDocs/README.md

 	resourceId: string, resource id from the precheckout or pairing and checkout response,
 	transactionId: string, optional precheckout transaction id if precheckout response is available,
 	cardId: string, optional id of selected card if precheckout response is available,
-	redeem: boolean, optional whether the payment uses MasterPass redemption feature, used only when precheckout response is available
+	redeem: boolean, optional whether the payment uses Masterpass redemption feature, used only when precheckout response is available
 }
 </pre>